microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/New-MgGroupPlannerPlanBucket.md

       - `[Id <String>]`: Read-only.
       - `[OrderHint <String>]`: Hint value used to order the task on the Progress view of the Task Board.
 The format is defined as outlined here.
     - `[ReferenceCount <Int32?>]`: Number of external references that exist on the task.
     - `[StartDateTime <DateTime?>]`: Date and time at which the task starts.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Title <String>]`: Title of the task.

 INPUTOBJECT <IPlannerIdentity>: Identity Parameter